ppKrauss/openness-metrics/README.md

 ![uml class diagram](_doc/uml_diagram.png)

 # Using
 Examples of how to use the library with the database or directly as webservice.
+For more details, see documentation embedded in source code, the main one is [src/ini.sql](https://github.com/ppKrauss/openness-metrics/blob/master/src/ini.sql).

 ## Services in SQL